aws-samples/amazon-sagemaker-administration-workshop/content/02-lab-02/lab-02.md

 ![](../../static/design/ml-development-data-lifecycle.drawio.svg)

-The following table summarizes the characteristics of these possible data copies and a recommended data protection approach:
+The following table summarizes the characteristics of these possible data copies and a recommended protection approach:

 Data location | Encryption | Lifetime | Data protection approach
 ---|---|---|---